 Ifield School offers flexibility and individually tailored education for pupils.
-All pupils at Ifield School will have a statement of special educational needs, EHCP issued and maintained by their local education authority.
-The statement / EHCP will outline each pupil or student's individual special educational needs and the educational and non-educational provision required to meet those needs.
-The statement / EHCP will also name Ifield School as the appropriate placement to provide for the child's additional educational needs.
+All pupils at Ifield School will have an EHCP in place which is maintained by their local education authority.
+The EHCP will outline each pupil or student's individual special educational needs and the educational and non-educational provision required to meet those needs.
+The EHCP will also name Ifield School as the appropriate placement to provide for the child's additional educational needs.
 All pupils at Ifield School have a range of needs including severe Learning Difficulties and Challenging Behaviour, Profound and Multiple Learning Difficulties and Autism as agreed by the DfE.